Islam in Ethiopia: History

-Islam developed more rapidly in the eastern part of the Horn region, particularly among the Somali and Harari.
+Islam developed more rapidly in the eastern part of the Horn region, particularly among the Somalis and Hararis.
 This was challenged by the mostly Christian northern people of Abyssinia, including Amhara, Tigray and north-western Oromo.
-However, the north and northeastern expansion of the Oromo, who practiced mainstream traditional Waaqa, affected the growth of Islam in its early days.
-Historian Ulrich Braukamper says, "the expansion of the non-Muslim Oromo people during subsequent centuries mostly eliminated Islam in those areas."
-However, following the centralization of some Oromo communities, some of them adopted Islam and today constitute over 50% of their population.
+However, the north and northeastern expansion of the Oromo, who practised mainstream traditional Waaqa, affected the growth of Islam in its early days.
+Historian Ulrich Braukamper says that "the expansion of the non-Muslim Oromo people during subsequent centuries mostly eliminated Islam in those areas".
+However, following the centralisation of some Oromo communities, some of them adopted Islam and today constitute over 50% of their population.